-The attachment of the single ply membrane should be designed to resist calculated wind load by a declared margin of safety.
+The attachment of the single ply membrane should be designed to resist calculated wind load by a declared safety factor of two times (200%).
 This design will normally be provided by the membrane manufacturer.

-Whatever the means of attachment, mechanical restraint is always required at the roof perimeter, at changes of slope and around details.
+Whatever the means of attachment, specific restraint is always required at the roof perimeter, at changes of slope and around details.
 This ensures that any tension in the membrane in the roof field or upstand is not transferred to the other as a peeling action.